Back to all blogs

 Introduction

-At Blue Horizon, we believe that the best health outcomes come from a structured, clinically responsible journey.
-This begins with consulting your GP to rule out underlying conditions, followed by careful symptom tracking and lifestyle adjustments.
-Only when you are still searching for answers should you consider private pathology to help guide a more productive conversation with a healthcare professional.
-This is the Blue Horizon Method: a phased approach that prioritises clarity over guesswork.
+If you are still searching for answers after consulting your GP, private pathology can help guide a more productive conversation with a healthcare professional.
+This is part of the Blue Horizon Method: a phased approach that prioritises clarity over guesswork.

 Understanding Your Thyroid Gland

-Before we dive into the specifics of tea and fasting, it is helpful to understand what the thyroid does and why we test it.
-The thyroid is a small, butterfly-shaped gland located at the base of your neck.
-Though small, it is incredibly powerful, producing hormones that regulate the speed at which your cells work.
+Before looking at fasting, it is helpful to understand why we test thyroid function.
+The thyroid is a small, butterfly-shaped gland in your neck that produces hormones to regulate how fast your cells work.

-- TSH (Thyroid Stimulating Hormone): This is a messenger hormone sent from your brain (the pituitary gland) to your thyroid.
-If the brain senses thyroid levels are too low, it cranks up the TSH to "shout" at the thyroid to work harder.
+• TSH (Thyroid Stimulating Hormone): A messenger from the brain.
+If thyroid levels are low, TSH rises to "shout" at the gland to work harder.

-Think of TSH as the thermostat on your wall and T4/T3 as the heat coming from the radiator.
-If the room is cold (low T4/T3), the thermostat turns up the signal (high TSH).
-If the room is too hot (high T4/T3), the thermostat switches off (low TSH).
+Think of TSH as the thermostat and T4/T3 as the heat.
+If the room is cold, the thermostat turns up the signal (high TSH); if it's too hot, the thermostat switches off (low TSH).

 To Fast or Not to Fast: The General Rule